godotengine/godot-contributing-docs/organization/areas.rst

    - In particular, ask them how they'd like to be referred to.
    - If you are a maintainer, you can also open a PR to add yourself, if you are on the respective GitHub team.

+..
+Html hyperlink targets cannot start with numbers.
+We're using a trick to override the default generated target: https://stackoverflow.com/a/65284203/503822
+.. _2d:
+.. _team-2d:

 2D
 --